JanWielemaker/space/README.md

   - libgeos
   - libspatialindex

-On recent Debian versions (_bullseye_) these may be installed using
+On recent Debian versions (_bullseye_ or _bookworm_) these may be installed using

-    apt-get install libspatialindex-dev libgeos-dev libgeos++-dev libserd-dev
+    apt install libspatialindex-dev libgeos-dev libgeos++-dev libserd-dev

+The pack has been built and tested with libgeos++-dev 3.11.1 and might not work with other releases (the C++ interface is documented as being "unstable").
+The symptom of incompatibility is that the pack install fails with C++ compilation errors.